dyx1994/dyx1994.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
+* B.S. in Geomatics Engineering, China University of Mining and Technology (Beijing), 2013.09-2017.07
-* M.S. in Jekyll, GitHub University, 2014
+* M.S. in Geomatics Engineering, University of Stuttgart, 2017.09-2020.02
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)

 Work experience
 ======